PascualMeritaTorres/Deep-Learning-Music-Recommendation-System/README.md

 ## Repo Structure
 ```
 │
+├── Dataset-Creation-And-Preprocessing    <- Serialized Jupyter notebooks created in the project.
+│   ├── notebooks                         <- The necessary notebooks to extract and modify Spotify data
+│   ├── our_data                          <- Where the dataset will be stored
+│   └── README.md                         <- Detailed Instructions to prepare the Spotify data
+│
+│
 ├── MachineLearningModelScripts
 │   ├── models                            <- Stores the pre-trained machine learning models
 │   ├── preprocessing                     <- Scripts to preprocess data
 │   ├── split                             <- Includes the data split used
-│   ├── testSongs                           <- Dummy-songs used for testing the models
+│   ├── test_songs                        <- Dummy-songs used for testing the models
 │   ├── training                          <- Scripts to train the model
 │   └── README.md                         <- Detailed instructions to train the model or receive music recommendations
-│
-│
-├── SpotifyDataPreprocessingScripts         <- Serialized Jupyter notebooks created in the project.
-│   ├── notebooks                           <- The necessary notebooks to extract and modify Spotify data
-│   ├── our_data                            <- Where the dataset will be stored
-│   └── README.md                           <- Detailed Instructions to prepare the Spotify data
 |
 ├── README.md                             <- The document you are currently reading, written for developers to replicate
 |                                         the environment used in the research project
 |
 └── requirements.txt                      <- The packages that must be installed
 ```